urbit/docs/learn/arvo/ames.md

 except perhaps `++emit` and `++emir`, which simply take a boon or list of boons respectively and queue them up to be handled when the core resolves.
-If we're told to forward a packet to ourselves, then we emit a `%mead` boon which simply sends another `%hear` kiss to ourselves with the data.
+If we're told to forward a packet to ourselves, then we emit a `%mead` boon which simply sends another `%hear` task to ourselves with the data.
 Otherwise, we try to find a route to the recipient, as before.

 ```